Micro-encapsulation

 Microencapsulation is a process in which tiny particles or droplets are surrounded by a coating to give small capsules, with useful properties.
-In general, it is used to incorporate food ingredients, enzymes, cells or other materials on a micro metric scale.
+In general, it is used to incorporate food ingredients, enzymes, cells or other materials on a micrometric scale.
 Microencapsulation can also be used to enclose solids, liquids, or gases inside a micrometric wall made of hard or soft soluble film, in order to reduce dosing frequency and prevent the degradation of pharmaceuticals.

 In its simplest form, a microcapsule is a small sphere comprising a near-uniform wall enclosing some material.
 The enclosed material in the microcapsule is referred to as the core, internal phase, or fill, whereas the wall is sometimes called a shell, coating, or membrane.
 Some materials like lipids and polymers, such as alginate, may be used as a mixture to trap the material of interest inside.
 Most microcapsules have pores with diameters between a few nanometers and a few micrometers.
 Materials generally used for coating are: